MobileHCI'23 Hybrid Workshop

 • Research: When High Mental Workload is Good and Low Mental Workload is Bad, by J. Shaban, M. Roy, M. Stephens-Marsh, M.L.
 Wilson, and S. Sharples.
 [PDF]

-• Research: Using Physiological Sensors and Infrared Imaging in Evaluations of the Impact of Smart Cycling Technologies on Cycling Experience, by M. Boot, B. Ulak, K. Geurs, and P. Havinga
+• Research: Using Physiological Sensors and Infrared Imaging in Evaluations of the Impact of Smart Cycling Technologies on Cycling Experience, by M. Boot, B. Ulak, K. Geurs, and P. Havinga.
+[PDF]

-• Research: Personalized Eating Disorder Care on the Mobile Dietary and Emotional Diary System, by I. Kim
+• Research: Personalized Eating Disorder Care on the Mobile Dietary and Emotional Diary System, by I. Kim.
+[PDF]

 • Research: Designing Apps to Track Mental Workload, by M.L.
 Wilson, J. Shaban, X. Ma, M. Shalliker, S. Midha, and S. Sharples.
 [PDF]